About The Artist

 I'm encouraged by my improvements from 2020 to 2025, painting better paintings each year.
 My goal is to paint the best paintings I can paint.
 I always strive for my best.
 Now in my late 50s, I am pushing to paint the best paintings I can, before I can no longer do so.

 I do not really identify as a Christian at this time, even though I paint angels and heavenly spaces.
-I would like to be a Christian ally, because I do believe in God and real angels (and have been blessed to speak to some on occasion).
-I have problems with the text of the Bible, not with Christians per se.
-I believe we are all interdimensional angels, just on different 'teams'.
+I am a Christian ally, because I do believe in God and real angels (and have been blessed to speak to some on occasion), but the text of the Bible is highly problematic.
+I believe we are all interdimensional angels, just on different 'teams', including Buddhists, witches, and 'pagans'.

 Inquiries: randklineart@gmail.com